Who we are:

 Changes to our privacy notice

-We regularly review our privacy notice, and may make changes time to time.
+We regularly review our privacy notice, and may make changes from time to time.
 Any changes made will be posted to this page, and will apply from the time we post them.
-This privacy statement was last changed on 9 March 2018.
+This privacy statement was last changed on 15 May 2020.

 How to contact us